ChalKaat DIY Laser Cutter: The Best Maker Project!

 The driver accepts input voltage from 5 to 24V and the laser accepts 6V, which is perfect.
 Don’t exceed the input voltage beyond 7-8 volts.
 The laser driver needs some calibration for setting up the laser diode current.
 For our laser, the maximum allowed current was 1.8 amps at 5 volts.
 The instructions for doing this is in the manual.
 You can use a multimeter to calibrate the driver.
 The driver accepts a modulating signal of 0 to 5 V to control the intensity of the laser.
-This means, at 0 the PWM laser will be barely ON and at 255 laser will draw its maximum current.
+This means, at 0 the PWM laser will be barely ON and at 255, the laser will draw its maximum current.

 After calibrating the driver, you can connect the laser to it and insert the laser into a heat sink.
 Now is the time to mount the laser and driver to the y-axis.
 We used a few pieces of transparent acrylic and drilled holes to mount the laser to it.
-Mount the laser such that it is focused on the surface where cutting will happen.
+Mount the laser so that it is focused on the surface where cutting will happen.
 You should also mount a fan to cool down the laser and driver.
 A 12V CPU fan should do it.

-Step 4: Hardware Schematics and final board
+Step 4: Hardware Schematics and Final Board

 Given the option of buying an Arduino or building one, we didn’t want to spend $35 on a microcontroller board.
 So we built one using this tutorial here.
 You will need an FTDI chip to program and send serial data if you build your own board.
-Else, Arduino boards already have a USB to serial converter.
+Arduino boards already have a USB to serial converter.

 We had a Bluefruit EZ-Link which can wirelessly program the Arduino using bluetooth.
 It is also used to wirelessly transfer g-code to the microcontroller.
 You need to properly connect it to atmega328p controller as shown in the schematics.
 (You can read more about it here)